Seafood Ethics Action Alliance

 This work reflects the PAS 1550:2017 Code of Practice on Exercising due diligence in establishing the legal origin of seafood products and marine ingredients.
 It also takes into account the BRC IUU Advisory Note (2015), together with meaningful implementation of the ILO 188 Work in Fishing Convention and other appropriate instruments.

-This builds on the work of the Seafood Ethics Common Language Group.
+SEA Alliance activities build on the work of the Seafood Ethics Common Language Group.

 SEA Alliance participants